Communication Problems? Why HOK is the solution…

 O stands for Open

 Take a look around the room you’re in.
 Can you see a window?
 Yes, good.
-Now look out of the window and tell me what you see.
+Now look out of the window and tell me three things you can see.

 I’ll wait.